Meet the Team

 Maria Lau

-Through her volunteer work with Rocky Mountain Adaptive, she became a CADS certified ski instructor in January 2020.
-When she is not volunteering, she works part time as a ski instructor at Rocky Mountain Adaptive, filling in the gaps when needed.
-Maria also volunteers with the Rocky Mountain Adaptive hiking program in the summer.
-She is an Apprentice Interpreter and Interpretive Specialist with the Interpretive Guides Association.
+Through their volunteer work with Rocky Mountain Adaptive, they became a CADS certified alpine ski instructor in January 2020.
+When they are not volunteering, they work part time as an alpine ski instructor at Rocky Mountain Adaptive.
+They are also training with the Alberta Masters Ski Racing club as a ski racer.